SamuraiWriter7/trace-causality-chain-protocol/README.md

 Before asking:

-> Who should be paid?
+> Who should receive value?

 Before asking:

-> What percentage belongs to whom?
+> What percentage should be allocated?

-the system should first ask:
+a system should first be able to answer:

+> Where did this begin?

-> What happened?
+> What traces were inherited?

-> Who contributed?

-> Where did the contribution enter?
+> Who delegated the work?

+> What authority was transferred?

+> What actions occurred?

+> Which artifact regions were affected?

 > How did contributions combine?

-> What was transformed?

-> What was selected?

-> What was rejected?

-> What was verified?

 > What evidence supports each relationship?

+> What uncertainties remain?

+> Has the structure been audited?

+> Is it ready for downstream allocation policy evaluation?

-Trace Causality Chain Protocol attempts to preserve these answers without pretending that causality, value, ownership, and payment are the same thing.
+The Trace Causality Chain Protocol exists to make these questions machine-readable without pretending that causality, contribution, rights, value, and payment are the same thing.

 ## Status

 Experimental specification.

-Current version: **v0.4**
+Current version: **v0.5**

-The protocol is under active structural development.
+First protocol arc complete.